Euro zone woes keep banks wary after Q1 bounce

 LONDON/MADRID Earnings from some of Europe's top banks showed the scars of the euro zone crisis on Thursday, with big losses on Spanish property and fragile economic recovery likely to dampen an early investment banking rebound.

-Spanish bank Santander said first quarter net profit dropped 24 percent after it took a 3.1 billion euro ($4.1 billion) provision to cover rising loan defaults, as the effects of Spain's property market crash were compounded by recession and widespread joblessness affecting nearly one in four workers.
+Spanish bank Santander (SAN.MC) said first quarter net profit dropped 24 percent after it took a 3.1 billion euro provision to cover rising loan defaults, as the effects of Spain's property market crash were compounded by recession and widespread joblessness affecting nearly one in four workers.

-Although results from Barclays and Deutsche Bank showed investment banking income bounced back strongly, the sluggish euro zone economy continues to hurt the industry.
+Although results from Barclays (BARC.L) and Deutsche Bank (DBKGn.DE) showed investment banking income bounced back strongly, the sluggish euro zone economy continues to hurt the industry.

 "The environment remains challenging and volatile," said Barclays Chief Executive Bob Diamond.
 "It's still slow economic growth around the world.
 It's still a zero interest rate policy in developed economies.
 This is not a robust environment."